warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 The main reason for using a hash is to accomodate arbitrary-length human-meaningful passwords, which are decided without any knowledge of the order of the curve they'll eventually be applied to.
+A secondary reason is to support our assumption above (about 0 being statistically impossible): we want to make sure than an empty password, or a password consisting of all 0x00 bytes, will still give us a reasonable non-zero scalar.

-The hash function doesn't matter too much, but should be wide enough to let each password map to a distinct scalar (e.g. a 16-bit hash function would waste a lot of password entropy).
+The exact hash function doesn't matter too much, but should be wide enough to let each password map to a distinct scalar (e.g. a 16-bit hash function would waste a lot of password entropy).
 256 bits is more entropy than any conceivable password, so using ``convert_password_to_scalar()`` from above should be plenty, regardless of the curve order.

 If the group order is smaller than ``2^256``, then the modulo function will kick in, to wrap the scalar down into the right range.
 Technically